Geyser: Perpetual spouter

 This is a natural hot spring that spouts water constantly without stopping for recharge.
 Some of these are incorrectly called geysers, but because they are not periodic in nature they are not considered true geysers.

 Commercialization

-Geysers are used for various activities such as electricity generation, heating and tourism.
+Geysers are used for various activities such as electricity generation, heating and geotourism.
 Many geothermal reserves are found all around the world.
 The geyser fields in Iceland are some of the most commercially viable geyser locations in the world.
 Since the 1920s hot water directed from the geysers has been used to heat greenhouses and to grow food that otherwise could not have been cultivated in Iceland's inhospitable climate.
 Steam and hot water from the geysers has also been used for heating homes since 1943 in Iceland.
 In 1979 the U.S. Department of Energy (DOE) actively promoted development of geothermal energy in the "Geysers-Calistoga Known Geothermal Resource Area" (KGRA) near Calistoga, California through a variety of research programs and the Geothermal Loan Guarantee Program.
-The Department is obligated by law to assess the potential environmental impacts of geothermal development.
+The department is obligated by law to assess the potential environmental impacts of geothermal development.

-Cryogeysers

-There are many bodies in the Solar System where jet-like eruptions, often termed cryogeysers (cryo meaning "icy cold"), have been observed or are believed to occur.
-Despite the name and unlike geysers on Earth, these represent eruptions of volatiles, together with entrained dust or ice particles, without liquid.
-There is no evidence that the physical processes involved are similar to geysers.
-These plumes could more closely resemble fumaroles.